frequency-chain/docs/pages/Basics/Schemas.md

 * **Parquet Type (Off-Chain):**
 Frequency recommends constrained requirements for Parquet files.
-These highly compressed files are stored using the same `SchemaId` in IPFS, that batch location is posted on-chain.
+These highly compressed files are stored using the same `SchemaID` in IPFS, that batch location is posted on-chain.
 Other Parquet formats are permitted, but not recommended, as it may exhibit challenges for end users to read the data and would require notification from Providers.
 A read-check validation is currently under development for Parquet files.

 * **JSON Avro Type (On-Chain):** Frequency implements Apache Avro for all on-chain transaction storage.

-* Data is always accompanied by a schema that allows files to be processed later by any program
+Data is always accompanied by a schema that allows files to be processed later by any program

 ## [Payload Location:](#payload)
 Payload Location specifies where the data will be stored: on-chain or off-chain.